-- discharge their responsibilities and duties under the law effectively and efficiently; - understand the business of the Trust and the environment in which it operates so as to be able to agree the objectives, goals and strategic direction which will maximise investor value; and - assess the performance of management in meeting those objectives and goals.
+- discharge their responsibilities and duties under the law effectively and efficiently; - understand the business of the Trust and the environment in which it operates so as to be able to agree the objectives, goals and strategic direction which will maximise investor value; and assess the performance of management in meeting those objectives and goals.

-The composition of the Board of the Manager reflects its role and duties and the responsibilities it discharges.
+The composition of the Board of the Manager reflects its limited role and duties and the responsibilities it discharges.

-The Constitution of the Manager provides that unless otherwise determined by the Company in a general meeting the number of Directors shall be not less than two and no more than 12.
-The Manager currently has four Directors, all of whom are Executive Directors of Macquarie - John Roberts (Chairman), Timothy Stiel, Frank Kwok and Matthew Gummer.
-Mr Gummer replaced Greg Ward as a director on 6 July 2009.
+The Constitution of the Manager provides that unless otherwise determined by the Company in a general meeting the number of Directors shall not be less than two and not more than twelve.
+The Manager currently has four Directors, all of whom are Executive Directors of Macquarie - John Roberts (Chairman), Frank Kwok, Matthew Gummer and David Luboff.